guylamar2006/SteamNix/README.md

 Restart Steam from power menu

-# Headless Install of Fitgirl Games via Docker/Podman
+# Headless Install of https://fitgirl-repacks.site via Docker/Podman

 Place all of Fitgirl bins and setup.exe in fgextract folder and run ./fgextract.sh